daipe-ai/platform-docs/docs/datalake-resources-setup.md

 - Click on Import
 - In Clone URL fill `https://github.com/DataSentics/adap-infra-template.git`
 - In Username fill **aisuite@datasentics.com**
 - In Password fill the password we have provided you with
-  (In case you don't have the password send a message to **marek.chlubna@datasentics.com**)
 - Click on Import

 ![](images/resources_step3.png)